j-gams/neon_data_project/create_data/readme.md

 ### PIPELINE TO CREATE DATA SET
-This is all coded out in create_data.sh
+This is all coded out in create_data.sh:
 - tif_merge_convert.py
   (the srtm data comes in multiples smaller geotifs.
 Feed them to this to create one larger, merged .tif)
 - code_match.py